 Rajoy’s government has not reformed enough and it bungled the corruption issue.
 The Socialists have neither acknowledged their own failures in government between 2004 and 2011, nor found a way to channel the righteous anger of the indignados.
 Neither party seems to have the will to tackle the inefficiencies and injustices that mar Spain’s public sector, from over-numerous municipalities to politicized bureaucracies.

-Its leader, Albert Rivera, told the Financial Times earlier this month Ciudadanos shares Podemos‘ outrage at the traditional parties’ inability to lift Spain out of its current malaise.
-But he argued that the far left’s calls for bigger government are outdated.
+Leader Albert Rivera told the Financial Times earlier this month that the Citizens share Podemos‘ outrage over the traditional parties’ inability to lift Spain out of the crisis.
+But he said the far left’s calls for bigger government are outdated.

 Podemos channels people’s anger — and people are very angry.
 But I think what is happening now is that people are saying, “OK, I am angry but now let’s get to work.”
 People have moved on from simple anger.

 A closer look at Podemos‘ economic policies may also have scared away moderate voters.